The Bone Snatcher: Production

 The film was shot in the year 2002 in the South African city Cape Town and in the desert from Namibia.

 Release

-The Bone Snatcher was released on DVD by First Look Pictures on December 23, 2003.
-It was re-released by Anchor Bay Entertainment on July 26 the following year.
-First Look later released the film on Steelbook on May 5, 2009.
+The Bone Snatcher was released on DVD by First Look Pictures on 23 December 2003.
+It was re-released by Anchor Bay Entertainment on 26 July the following year.
+First Look later released the film on SteelBook on 5 May 2009.

 Reception

 Critical reception for The Bone Snatcher has been predominantly negative.
 Film review aggregator Rotten Tomatoes reported an approval rating of 0%, based on 7 reviews, with a rating average of 3.14/10.

 David Nusair of ReelFilm Reviews awarded the film a negative 1 out of a possible 4 stars, writing, "More than anything else, The Bone Snatcher is just dull.
 There's barely enough material here to fill a 15-minute short, let alone a 90-minute feature - and for a horror film, it's shockingly non-horrific".

 Wayne Southworth of The Spinning Image gave the film 4/10 stars, criticizing the garbled language, which made understanding what the actor's were saying difficult.
 Southworth, however, commended the film's desert location as the best thing about the movie.